It’s no secret that pandemic-related anxiety is having a widespread impact on general health and wellbeing.

-There are a series of explanations which link this recent surge in tooth trauma cases to the Covid pandemic.
+A series of explanations link this recent surge in tooth trauma cases to the Covid pandemic.

-Firstly, an unprecedented number of people are now working from home and while some have been able to migrate happily to existing home offices, others have been forced to create makeshift workstations.
+Firstly, an unprecedented number of people are now working from home.
+While some have been able to migrate happily to existing home offices, others have been forced to create makeshift workstations.
 This has ultimately led to large proportions of people sitting for hours on end with a poor posture, including curvature of the spine and hunched shoulders.
 The dental concern with this, is that poor posture during the day can trigger a grinding problem at night.

 In addition, many of us simply aren’t getting the restorative sleep we require due to corona-related restlessness.
 While it remains a natural reaction for the body to enter a ‘fight or flight’ response when under duress, this process also overstimulates the sympathetic nervous system, and much of this tension goes straight to the teeth.

-There is much work to be done to drive greater awareness of ‘Covid-related tooth issues’ as this rise in tooth pain and sensitivity may be compounded by a lack of understanding of key causes.
-Here at Maida Smiles, we are encouraging our patients to remain vigilant and providing guidance on ‘detection and prevention’ measures.
+Much work is needed to drive greater awareness of ‘Covid-related tooth issues’ as this rise in tooth pain and a lack of understanding of key causes may compound sensitivity.
+Here at Maida Smiles, we are encouraging our patients to remain vigilant and guiding on ‘detection and prevention’ measures.